chuajustin/chuajustin.github.io/README.md

 <h1> 📚 Justin's Portfolio </h1>

-* Welcome to my portfolio, below is a listen of projects that I have undertaken personally.
+Welcome to my portfolio, below is a listen of projects that I have undertaken personally.

+<h1> Table of Contents </h1>

 <h2> Forecasting Model/Machine Learning (Carbon Cast) </h2>